dgbrt-io/dagobert-old/README.md

 -----------------

  1. Clone with git and import it into the IDE of your choice.
- 2. Go to src/main/resources/com/dagobert_engine and create a file named settings.properties (you can use default.properties) with your API keys.
+ 2. Go to src/main/resources/com/dagobert_engine and create a file named settings.properties (you can use example.properties) with your API keys.
 Please be aware that your keys are permitted for all the rights.
  3. To create a custom strategy, implement com.dagobert_engine.trading.service.Strategy with the CDI annotation @Alternative and add it as alternative to beans.xml
  4. Build the app with maven and deploy it to your server.